Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 ### 2.5.2  Building Mojo

 ## 2.6  Mojo configuration file
 There is a configuration file at `/home/username/.modular/modular.cfg`, which contains a number of mainly path environment variables, which can be edited.
 For example:
 `import_path`, which has as default value /home/username/.modular/pkg/packages.modular.com_mojo/lib/mojo.
 This contains the path where Mojo searches for packages used in code.
 You can add your own package folder(s) to the default value (separated by a ;).

 ## 2.7  Editors

-## 2.7.0 A vim plugin
+## 2.7.1 A vim plugin
 See https://github.com/czheo/mojo.vim for Mojo syntax highlighting.

+## 2.7.2 Working with a Jupyter notebook
 Mojo works in a REPL environment, like a Jupyter notebooks.
 To do that, it is interpreted, or JIT (Just In Time) compiled through OrcJIT.
 When working with Jupyter notebooks, it's not allowed to mix Python and Mojo code in one cell.
 The `%%python` is used at the top of a notebook cell in Mojo to indicate that the cell contains Python code.
 Variables, functions, and imports defined in a Python cell are available for access in future Mojo cells.
 This allows you to write and execute normal Python code within a Mojo notebook.

-## 2.7.1 Working with a Jupyter notebook
 To install Jupyter notebook locally:
 * First install Python from `https://www.python.org/downloads/`
-* pip install notebook
+* `pip install notebook`
 Then the `jupyter lab` or `jupyter notebook` command starts up a local browser page where you can start a new notebook with the `.ipynb` extension.

 Example: